bahrus/xtal-sip/README.md

 **Backdrop**: Dynamic imports are (almost) shipping in every modern browser, and the import maps proposal is gelling and is [well polyfilled](https://github.com/guybedford/es-module-shims).

-Most every web application can be recursivly broken down into logical regions, building blocks which are assembled together to form the whole site.
+Most every web application can be recursively broken down into logical regions, building blocks which are assembled together to form the whole site.

 xtal-sip takes the philosophical stance that at the most micro level, utilizing highly reusable, generic custom elements -- elements that can extend the HTML vocubulary, elements that could be incorporated into the browser, even -- forms a great fundamental "unit" to build on.